Firewall Filters for MPLS

 Configuring Automatic Policers for Point-to-Multipoint LSPs

-on the primary point-to-multipoint LSP (for more information on primary
+point-to-multipoint LSP (for more information on primary point-to-multipoint

-LSP.
-In addition, automatic policing is applied to any local VRF interfaces
+addition, automatic policing is applied to any local VRF interfaces that have

 The automatic policer configuration for point-to-multipoint LSPs is identical to the automatic policer configuration for standard LSPs.
 For more information, see Configuring Automatic Policers for LSPs.